 From the pullout the area doesn’t look very interesting, but there’s an enjoyable hiking trail that follows the creek to a rocky gorge in the forest.
-There are several cataracts on Beauty Creek you can see from the top of the canyon, but the highlight is Stanley Falls at the end of the trail.
+You can see several cataracts on Beauty Creek from the top of the canyon, but the highlight is Stanley Falls at the end of the trail.

-If you want to do this hike, allow at least an hour.
+If you want to do the hike along Beauty Creek, allow at least an hour.

 179 km from Lake Louise, 54 km from Jasper

 Sunwapta Falls is not to be missed when driving the Icefields Parkway, as it’s one of the most beautiful and photogenic waterfalls in Jasper National Park.

 Most people only visit the main viewpoint at Upper Sunwapta Falls, since that’s the most famous tier of this stepping waterfall, but Lower Sunwapta falls is just a short, easy hike away and offers a more peaceful viewing experience.

 Allow about an hour to complete the round trip hike to Lower Sunwapta Falls.

 203 km from Lake Louise, 30 km from Jasper

 Athabasca Falls is a major attraction on the Icefields Parkway, and while the crowds can be frustrating, it is absolutely worth visiting.